Girl with a Pearl Earring(Meisje met de parel)

 (from Quentin Buvelot, "COLLECTING HISTORY: ON DES TOMBE, DONOR OF VERMEER'S GIRL WITH A PEARL EARRING" in the Mauritshuis Bulletin, volume 17, no. 1, March 2004)

-While the thematic and compositional origins of some of Vermeer's works have proven easy to identify, other of his works pose more problems.
+While the thematic and compositional origins of some of Vermeer's works have proven easy to trace, other of his works pose more problems.
 And it is hardly out of the question that such an uncomplicated motif as the Girl with a Pearl Earring could have been devised independently.

 Beatrice, the daughter of the rich and powerful Francesco Cenci, suffered from her father's mistreatment.
 Violent and dissolute, he imprisoned Beatrice and her stepmother in the Castle of Petrella Salto, near Rieti.
 With the blessing of her stepmother and two brothers, all of whom shared her exasperation at his continued abuse, Beatrice murdered her father in 1598.
 She was apprehended and, after a trial that riveted the attention of the citizens of Rome, condemned to death at the order of Pope Clement VIII, who may have been motivated by the hope of confiscating the assets of the family.
 In the presence of an enormous crowd, Beatrice was decapitated in the Ponte Sant'Angelo in September of 1599, instantly becoming a symbol of innocence oppressed.